-Section 6.5 Grievances Concerning Employee Conduct

-A. Filing of Grievance/Complaint with Human Resources Disputes concerning the application of the Principles of Employee Conduct are subject to the grievance procedure outlined in Article 7, provided that any grievance initiated under the policy shall be filed immediately at Step 2 and that, prior to any hearing, the matter shall be referred to the Division/Department of Human Resources.
-Within thirty (30) days of the receipt of the grievance, Human Resources will determine whether it is appropriate to-attempt to resolve the dispute informally.
+Section 6.5 Grievances Concerning Employee Conduct A. Filing of Grievance/Complaint with Human Resources be referred to the Division/Department of Human Resources.
+Within thirty (30) days of the receipt of the grievance, Human Resources will determine whether it is appropriate to attempt to resolve the dispute informally.
 If Human Resources cannot resolve the matter informally, then it shall conduct a formal investigation into the allegations and determine if an employee has violated this policy.